 Swisscom provided the GHG assertion based on the requirements of ISO 14064-1:2006.
-The GHG information for the period 01/01/2018 - 31/12/2018 disclosing Scope 1 and 2 emissions of 75'509 metric tonnes of CO_2 equivalent (including gross location-based emissions for electricity) are verified by SGS to a reasonable level of assurance, consistent with the agreed verification scope, objectives and criteria.
-The amount of 75'509 tonnes CO2e represents mandatory reportable emissions according to boundaries as defined by ISO 14064-1.
-A further 425'093 tonnes CO2e from Scope 3 sources are verified by SGS to a limited level of assurance, consistent with the agreed verification scope, objectives and criteria.
+The GHG information for the period 01/01/2019 - 31/12/2019 disclosing Scope 1 and 2 emissions of 72'150 metric tonnes of CO_2 equivalent (including gross location-based scope 2 emissions) are verified by SGS to a reasonable level of assurance, consistent with the agreed verification scope, objectives and criteria.
+The amount of 72'150 tonnes CO2 equivalent represents mandatory reportable emissions according to boundaries as defined by ISO 14064-1.
+A further 344'524 tonnes CO2 equivalent from Scope 3 sources are verified by SGS to a limited level of assurance, consistent with the agreed verification scope, objectives and criteria.

-Included in the Swisscom GHG assertion for the period 01/01/2018 to 31/12/2018, and in addition to scope 1 and 2 emissions of 75'509 metric tonnes CO2 equivalent (including location-based emissions for electricity), is a disclosure of emissions of 17'341 tonnes CO2 equivalent including market-based emissions for electricity.
-This figure includes renewable electricity used by Swisscom AG and amounting to 100% of electricity consumption originating from renewable sources.
+Included in the Swisscom GHG assertion for the period 01/01/2019 to 31/12/2019, and in addition to scope 1 and 2 emissions of 72'150 metric tonnes CO_2 equivalent (including scope 2 location-based emissions), is a disclosure of emissions of 16'448 tonnes CO_2 equivalent including scope 2 market-based emissions.
+This figure includes renewable electricity and district heat used by Swisscom AG and amounting to 100% of electricity and district heat consumption originating from renewable sources without Scope 2 emissions.
 These emissions have been verified by SGS based on WRI GHG Protocol Scope 2 Guidance.